Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/common-data-service/webapi/manage-duplicate-detection-create-update.md

 {
     "error": {
         "code": "0x80040333",
-        "message": "A record was not created or updated because a duplicate of the current record already exists.", "innererror": {
-            "message": "A record was not created or updated because a duplicate of the current record already exists.", "type": "Microsoft.Crm.CrmException",
+        "message": "A record was not created or updated because a duplicate of the current record already exists."
-            [ Stack Trace and internal exception details omitted for brevity] }
     }
 }
 ```